In the Spotlight

 Adult Education Class: What Can the Epistles Teach Us About Our Church

 The Epistles are letters written by Apostles to early Christian churches, and in some cases individual early Christians.
 These letters are an inside look into the early days of Christianity, with all the inherent problems and challenges any group of believers may struggle with.
 We will look at the problems those churches faced, as well as the advice and counsel given by the Apostles.
 In so doing, we will look to see what we can learn about the challenges faced by St. Andrew and the wider Church, and seek out guidance from the Apostles to meet those challenges.
-Paul Navarre will lead this four-week series during the adult education hour in the St. Andrew Room, beginning Sunday, March 1, at 11:00 am.
+Paul Navarre will lead this three-week series during the adult education hour in the Fellowship Hall, beginning Sunday, March 1, at 11:00 am.

 MACG Delegate Assembly